TXPGhost/jchess/README.txt

   user in the form of an error dialog.
 The file also stores the time remaining on each player's clock, and everything else about the game state (check, etc.) is recreated by reading the move sequence.
 The sequence of moves is also validaded to make sure they correspond to legal moves.
+I was advised against implementing this because chess itself is a difficult game, but I ended up managing to do it anyway.

   3. Inheritance and Subtyping